fwinkelbauer/chunkyard/README.md

 I built Chunkyard for myself.
 You might want to consider more sophisticated tools.
 Here's a list of [options][backup-tools].

-**Note:** A backup operation will fail if the target backup medium runs out of space.
-The repository might contain unreferenced files as the snapshot information will only be written after a successful backup operation.
-These unreferenced files can be deleted using the `chunkyard gc` command.

 ## Goals

 - Cross platform support